Skip to Main Contents

 The Board of Directors formulates policies on dealing with issues concerning sustainability and regularly reviews their implementation status.

-With regard to issues concerning sustainability, the Board of Directors oversees the Sustainability Committee which meets five times a year, chaired by the President and Chief Executive Officer and comprising executive officers appointed by the Board of Directors.
+With regard to issues concerning sustainability and issues concerning risk and compliance, the Board of Directors oversees the Sustainability Committee which meets six times a year, chaired by the President and Chief Executive Officer and comprising executive officers appointed by the Board of Directors.

 Sustainability Committee Chair: President and Chief Executive Officer